Vanessa Hudgens Shows Serious Skin In Her Underwear For Sultry Photo Shoot

 Vanessa Hudgens is leaving little to the imagination in a new set of photos posted to her Instagram account.
-The former High School Musical star was proudly showing off her seriously toned abs in a new upload she shared with her more than 33 million followers on the social media site this week as she posed in her underwear and a cropped white t-shirt which she tied up at the waist.
+The former High School Musical star was proudly showing off her seriously toned abs in a new upload she shared with her more than 33 million followers on the social media site this week as she posed in her underwear and a cropped white T-shirt which she tied up at the waist.

 Vanessa was revealing all her seriously hard work at the gym in the three stunning yet sultry snaps uploaded on April 29, which showed her sporting her white top with a pair of bright blue underwear.